Contents Home Map

 $HHand 1 - 5, according to Fagin Davis

-The IVTFF format described above had been at version 1.7 since April 2020.
-This format left some freedom in certain areas, and as a consequence it had not been followed strictly in most of the files.
-For a fully consistent automated processing, it has become desirable to resolve these minor issues, which was achieved by the equally minor update to version 2.0.
+The IVTFF format had been at a stable version 1.7 since April 2020.
+This format left some freedom in certain details, and as a consequence it had not been followed strictly in most of the files.
+For a fully consistent automated processing, it was necessary to resolve these minor issues, which was achieved by the (also minor) update to version 2.0.

 The main issue was related to the use of the code <-> to indicate that the text is interrupted by a drawing element, most commonly part of a plant drawing.
 This code replaces the minus sign that was already used for this purpose in transliteration files in the 1990's.
 When this occurs, there is usually a period (indicating a word space) directly before or after the <-> , but not always.
 To resolve this, the new rule is that the <-> code implies a word space.